Ten Years of iCeMS

 Thomson Reuters annually honors the authors of excellent papers cited with extreme frequency by other researchers.
 This serves as a clue to predicting Nobel Prize nominees!

-- Project launched by Director Norio Nakatsuji et al. to achieve the practical use of ES cells
+Project launched by Director Norio Nakatsuji et al. working towards the practical application of ES cells

 DNA origami is the nanoscale folding of DNA strands to create two- or three-dimensional structures.
 The specificity of the interactions between complementary base pairs makes DNA a useful construction material.

-- Co-hosted the World Stem Cell Summit 2013 (Florida, USA) with Karolinska Institute and others
+Co-hosted the World Stem Cell Summit 2013 (Florida, USA) with the Karolinska Institute and others

-- The 10th Japan-France Workshop on Nanomaterials and the first WPI Workshop on Materials Science (Kyoto) co-hosted by four WPI Centers in material science and Le Centre national de la recherche scientifique (CNRS), France
+The 10th Japan-France Workshop on Nanomaterials and the first WPI Workshop on Materials Science (Kyoto) co-hosted by four WPI Centers in materials science and Le Centre national de la recherche scientifique (CNRS), France

 The developed porous coordination polymers (PCPs) were assembled using metal ions and organic links, which possess framework structures with one nanometer porosity.
 Nitric oxide trapped in pores can be released on-demand by light irradiation.

-- Four WPI institutes in material science participated in the European Materials Research Society (E-MRS) 2016 Spring Meeting (Lille, France)
+Four WPI institutes in materials science participated in the European Materials Research Society (E-MRS) 2016 Spring Meeting (Lille, France)

 Free online courses from more than 20 world-leading universities, including MIT and Harvard. iCeMS was the first Japanese institute to join this project.
 Around 26,000 students have taken Prof Uesugi's lecture.